 Lomita Railroad Station Featured in Winning Photo Contest Image

-When Brian Mitchell learned of their existence, he decided the industrial looking red, black and white antique train cars at the Lomita Railroad Museum were just the objects he wanted to capture for his class assignment at Paul’s Photo Academy in Torrance.
+When Brian Mitchell learned of their existence, he decided the industrial looking red, black and white antique train cars at the Lomita Railroad Museum were just the objects he wanted to capture for his class assignment at Creative Photo Academy at Paul’s Photo in Torrance.

 “You are in this residential neighborhood and then, boom, there are trains there.”
 Mitchell said.
 “It’s pretty impressive.
 There are full-scale trains of all kinds.
 It’s a great photo opportunity.”

 Mitchell’s photo captured the attention of voters in the South Bay Cities Council of Government’s (SBCCOG) second annual “Why I Love the South Bay Photo Contest.”
 The contest invited the community to submit their best photographs of South Bay landmarks.
-The winning photo was announced at the 23rd General Assembly on March 23.
+Registrants of SBCCOG’s 23rd General Assembly were invited to a vote for their favorite image, prior to the event through online voting.
+The winning photo was announced at March 23 event.